ncatlab/nlab-content/pages/8267.md

 =--

+("Intramural" because they go between objects that all belong to $A$ and hence remain "in the context of $A$".
+The "extramural" maps to follow instead go from objects associated to some $A$ to objects associated to some $B$, so they go "out of the context of $A$".)

 +-- {: .num_lemma #Extramural}
 ###### Lemma

-For $\partial^{hor} : A \to B$ any horizontal morphism in the double complex, there is a canonically induced morphism
+For $\partial^{hor} : A \to B$ any morphism in the double complex (either horizontal or vertical), there is an induced morphism

 $$
   A_\Box \to {}^\Box B
 $$

 to be called the **extramural map associated with $f$**.

 =--